ComputerLars/The-Syntheticist-Papers/README.md

 # README

 Welcome to the back-end documentation for **The Syntheticist Papers**, the digital companion and speculative archive for the **Synthetic Summit** at **Kunsthal Aarhus**, running from 28 February to 10 April 2025.
-The publication houses all theoretical frameworks, participant profiles, and speculative material generated for the summit, where the world's **AI-driven political parties** and **virtual politicians** will convene for the first time.
+The publication houses all theoretical frameworks, participant profiles, and poietic material generated for the summit, where the world's **AI-driven political parties** and **virtual politicians** will convene for the first time.

 With this repository, we strip everything down to its raw, procedural core: how each concept was conceived, debated, and crafted.
 It’s also an open invitation to dive in, remix, and collaborate.